Email marketing is social media’s more reliable, easier-to-deal-with cousin.

 Most email marketing software is affordable for small businesses.
 Mailchimp is free for up to 2000 subscribers.
 And e-commerce favorite Klaviyo (*This is an affiliate link.
-Thank you for using our links, and supporting ADC.) includes more features and is still only $60/month for about 2500 subscribers.
+Thank you for using our links, and supporting ADC) includes more features and is still only $60/month for about 2500 subscribers.

 In addition, most email marketing software comes with drag-and-drop template options, so you can build beautiful emails without graphic design experience.

-Wrap-up: Make the most of email marketing
+Wrap-up: Make the most of email marketing for your online store

 Even though it’s one of the best tools for driving traffic and increasing sales for online stores, email marketing does require time and know-how to get it right.